monopole/snt/startCluster/minikube.md

 ### Start the cluster

-This can take a couple of minutes because of downloads.
+This can take a couple of minutes because it downloads an OS image.

 <!-- @startClusterOnMk -->
 ```